xsmirnovx/spring-authorization-server-demo/README.md

 starts on localhost:9000

-youo can use https://oidcdebugger.com/ tool to execute request:
+you can use https://oidcdebugger.com/ tool to execute request:

 .... tbd